Division of Student Affairs

 The Student Life/Student Activities Office is the main point of contact for students wanting to form a new club or organization and those currently involved with one.
 This is where clubs register and receive information and support.
 The office also provides assistance with leadership development, university policies and event planning.
 The Student Life/Student Activities Office also coordinates programs, events and activities on campus organized by and for students.

 Life’s about balance-get out and get active!
 The Recreation Department here at WestConn is located in the Center for Student Involvement and is dedicated to providing the campus community with a multitude of various recreational activities to encourage physical fitness and promote a positive well-being.
 The Intramural and Club Sports programs provide opportunities for individuals who share a common interest in a recreational sport, to improve their skill level and overall knowledge of the sport or activity.
 Our university is unique in that the WestConn community can utilize athletic facilities on two different campuses.

 WestConn offers a variety of opportunities for the student athlete to excel at the regional and national levels of competition.
 Different sporting events are scheduled throughout the academic calendar year to provide participation by interested parties.
 Opportunities are provided for male and female teams.
 The men and women both belong to the National Collegiate Athletic Association (NCAA) Division III.
-The football program is a member of the New Jersey Athletic Conference.
+The football program is a member of the Massachusetts State College Athletic Conference.
 The 13 other intercollegiate athletic programs are members of the Little East Conference.
 In addition, the men and women’s programs hold membership in the Eastern College Athletic Conference (ECAC).
 The University belongs to conferences and associations appropriate to the specific athletic activity.

 Pre-Collegiate & Access Programs